McMorran and Washburne Department Store Building

-The McMorran and Washburne Department Store Building, also known as the Tiffany Building, is a four-story commercial structure in Eugene, Oregon.
+The McMorran and Washburne Department Store Building, also known as the Tiffany Building, is a four-story commercial structure in Eugene, Oregon, in the United States.
 The original two-story building was constructed in 1902 by Nels Roney as a dry goods store owned by former Eugene mayor J. H. McClung.
 The building was expanded to four stories in 1913.

 History

 John H. McClung arrived in Oregon and began farming in 1856.
 With his uncle, he established the first drug store in Eugene in 1859.
 In 1902 he built the two-story McClung Building at Eighth and Willamette, operating a dry goods store under the name, Cockerline and Fraley.
 The building featured elements of what came to be known as Chicago commercial style, with large display windows and reduced ornamentation.

 George H. McMorran and Carl G. Washburne became business partners, opening a dry goods store in 1909.
-The two had worked as store clerks for Samuel H. Friendly in Eugene.
+The two had worked as store clerks for Samson H. Friendly in Eugene.
 In 1913 McMorran and Washburne purchased and renovated the McClung building, adding two floors.
 McMorran and Washburne became Eugene's premiere dry goods store, and in 1927 the store outgrew its location and was moved to a new building at the corner of Broadway and Willamette.

 When McMorran and Washburne vacated the building, it was purchased by drugstore owners Albert Tiffany and George Davis, and the name was changed to the Tiffany Building.

 The building was listed on the National Register of Historic Places March 2, 1989, under the historic name, McMorran and Washburne Department Store Building.